negimonika33-sudo/ML-Employee-Attrition-and-Risk-Scoring-System/README.md

 An internship-level machine-learning project that trains three classification models, assigns explainable attrition-risk scores, and presents the results in Streamlit.

-New to coding or machine learning?
-Start with [`BEGINNER_GUIDE.md`](BEGINNER_GUIDE.md) for a plain-language explanation and a short demonstration script.

 ## What the project asked for